Security Heartbeat overview

 Currently, the following conditions apply:

-- Works only with AD authentication
+- Works only with Active Directory authentication.

-- Works with Windows 7 and Windows 10 systems
+- Works with Windows 10 and later.

 - Won’t recognize local users.